aransys/Project-2/README.md

 ## 🧩 Code Architecture

-Music Explorer follows a modular code architecture with clear separation of concerns to maintain scalability, readability, and maintainability.
-This section details the architectural approach and key design decisions.
+Music Explorer follows a modular code organization with separation of user interface, audio functionality, and API integration.
+This section details the actual structure and key design decisions in the codebase.

 ### Architectural Overview

-The application is built on a clean architecture that separates the user interface, business logic, and external data access:
+The application is built with a clear separation between HTML structure, CSS styling, and JavaScript functionality:

 ```
 ┌─────────────────────────────────────────────────────────┐